Migrate application authentication to Azure Active Directory

 User access volume – does everyone access this app or just a few people?

 Planned lifespan – how long will this app be around?
-Less than 6 months?
-More than 2 years?
+Less than six months?
+More than two years?

 Current identity provider – what is the primary IdP for this app?
 Or does it rely on local storage?